AlexandreDFM/Workshop_Directus/README.md

 Go to `http://localhost:8055/dogs?fields=*.*&filter[breed][eq]=bulldog&filter[name][eq]=Admiral` and you will get a JSON with all the dogs of the breed bulldog and name Admiral.

 You get the point, the API is very flexible.

+## Extras

+Directus has a lot of features that we didn't cover in this workshop. \
+Here are some of them :
+  - Custom endpoints
+  - Custom UI
+  - Custom Hooks
+  - Custom permissions
+  - Custom authentication
+  - And more...